raechanel/city-explorer-api/README.md

 ### Time Estimates

-Name of feature: Set up server repo
+Name of feature: Setup server repo

 Estimate of time needed to complete: 1 hour